 Attempting to unlock near-infinite fusion energy using tokamaks

 Tokamak Energy is trying to crack fusion using tokamaks to deliver near-limitless clean energy.
-It will be bringing a virtual-reality tour of its ST40 compact spherical tokamak which achieved 100 million degrees celsius to 🔥THE HEAT.
+It brought a virtual-reality tour of its ST40 compact spherical tokamak which achieved 100 million degrees celsius to 🔥THE HEAT 2024.

 BY JOE ROWAN, September 10 2024

 Tokamak Energy is trying to crack fusion using tokamaks to deliver near-limitless clean energy.
-It will be bringing a virtual-reality tour of its ST40 compact spherical tokamak which achieved 100 million degrees celsius to 🔥THE HEAT.
+It brought a virtual-reality tour of its ST40 compact spherical tokamak which achieved 100 million degrees celsius to 🔥THE HEAT 2024.

-🧠Learn more about Tokamak Energy in our article below and at https://tokamakenergy.com/ and come meet the team at 🔥THE HEAT on September 20 2024 at Harwell Science and Innovation Campus.
+🧠Learn more about Tokamak Energy in our article below and at https://tokamakenergy.com/.

 Tokamak Energy is on a mission to commercialise fusion energy in the 2030s.
 The Oxfordshire-based company hopes that it can use the same energy source that powers the Sun to provide clean, secure and affordable energy for everyone.